 STATEMENTS OF FINANCIAL POSITION

-Non-trade amount due from joint ventures
+Non-trade amount due to a joint venture

 STATEMENTS OF CASH FLOWS

-Net cash (used in) from operating activities
+Net cash used in operating activities

 Net drawdown from bank and other borrowings

-The People’s Republic of China ("PRC") real estate sector grew steadily in 9M 2017 with total investment in real estate in 9M 2017 rising 8.1% to RMB8.064 trillion based on data compiled by the National Bureau of Statistics ("NBS") on 19 October 2017.
-Buoyed by demand for residential properties, prices for primary commodity housing within the top 70 cities rose approximately 6.4% in 9M 2017 based on the data released by NBS on 23 October 2017.
-In-line with the Chinese regulatory policies, average selling price growth in first tier cities such as Shanghai were flat year on year while second tier cities such as Nanjing and Tianjin continued to rise steadily posting gains of approximately 1.4% and 1.8% respectively compared to prices a year earlier based on the data released by NBS on 23 October 2017.
+The People’s Republic of China ("PRC") real estate sector grew steadily in 1Q 2018 with total investment in residential development rising 13.3% to RMB1.471 trillion based on data compiled by the National Bureau of Statistics ("NBS") on 19 April 2018.
+Buoyed by healthy demand for residential properties, prices for primary commodity housing within the top 70 cities rose approximately 5.5% in March 2018 according to NBS on 18 April 2018.

-Barring any further significant deterioration in the global economy and any other unforeseen circumstances, the Board of Directors is confident of the Group’s performance relative to the industry trend for the next reporting period and the next 12 months based on the number of pre-sale units to-date, expected delivery schedules and on-schedule construction works in progress.
+Barring any significant deterioration in the global economy and any other unforeseen circumstances, the Board of Directors is confident of the Group’s performance relative to the industry trend for the next reporting period and the next 12 months based on the number of pre-sale units to-date, expected delivery schedules and on-schedule construction works in progress.